lorenzennio/pyhfcorr/README.md

 One feature that is not included in [`pyhf`](https://pyhf.readthedocs.io) is the correct treatment of arbitrarily correlated uncertainties.
 The current implementation features only fully (de)correlated uncertainties.

 The use of this package is to add the option for arbitrarily correlated uncertainties, by a simple pre-processing step of the [pyhf](https://pyhf.readthedocs.io) model.
-The mathematical background used is simple [principal component analysis (PCA)](https://www.cs.cmu.edu/~elaw/papers/pca.pdf) (also see below).
+The mathematical background used is simple [singular value decomposition (SVD)](https://www.cs.cmu.edu/~elaw/papers/pca.pdf) (also see below).

 To account for correlations between parameters, one simply adds a `correlation` field to the [`pyhf`](https://pyhf.readthedocs.io) model.
 Here we specify a `name`, which will be the new modifier name, the correlated variables `vars`, and the correlation matrix `corr`: